Factbox: Political scenarios for Greece as it heads to referendum

 A 'yes' from voters does not automatically mean early elections even if it triggered the government's collapse.

-If Tsipras were to resign, the president could call opposition party leaders and try to form a minority, cross-party government of pro-euro parties like the centrist To Potami, the center-left PASOK and the conservative New Democracy to implement the bailout program accepted by Greeks.
+If Tsipras were to resign, the president could call opposition party leaders and try to form a minority, cross-party government of pro-euro parties like the centrist To Potami, the centre-left PASOK and the conservative New Democracy to implement the bailout programme accepted by Greeks.

 The last time Greece flirted with a referendum - in 2011 when former Prime Minister George Papandreou sought one before scrapping it and being ousted - a technocrat government replaced him until elections were held the following year.